 Inside the museum, 27 operas are represented throughout the reproduction of Casa Ricordi’s original sets and classic paintings.
 The stage lights are transmitting impactful emotions creating an intense romantic journey.

 Thus visitors may have a historical view of the time, of the facts and of the characters that influenced Giuseppe Verdi in the creation of his works.

 The exhibition itinerary is a real dream-like immersion in the life and works of the great composer of Nabucco, Trovatore, Rigoletto, Traviata, Aida, Otello, Macbeth, Falstaff…

-On display there are also the costumes of Verdi’s heroines, and it is possible to see also his living and his music room, and the Requiem Mass room in honour of Rossini and Alessandro Manzoni.
+On display, there are also the costumes of Verdi’s heroines, and it is possible to see also his living and his music room, and the Requiem Mass room in honor of Rossini and Alessandro Manzoni.

 Photos from the Facebook page of the museum.
 Credits Photos: Katia ViscontiMore Information >>>